Shooter opens fire outside Reno casino, killing 3 and injuring several others

 Hours after the shooting, the entrance inside the casino leading to the valet area was roped off to guests and privacy screens were placed in front of the glass doors to block the view outside.

-One officer was injured from what was likely “glass fragments,” Reno Police Department Chief Kathryn Nance said.
+One officer also was injured from what was likely “glass fragments,” Reno Police Chief Kathryn Nance said.

 “Tragedies like this are horrific for any community to endure,” she said.